Zendesk Connector Frequently Asked Questions (FAQ)

 You should review the help center in the target language to make sure that the default navigation scheme, search, and links work as expected after you have published the articles coming from these localized drafts.

 If you just need to localize the content and you can provide this yourself:

 - Using the Zendesk editor edit the language versions of this article with the localized content, then publish them.

 An example.
 You have an "About us" article that just lists a street address with no other copy.
-Create the article, then edit the "translated" versions directly in ZD to save each language with the address you want to show for uses who reading the article in the language/region.
+Create the article, then edit the "translated" versions directly in ZD to save each language with the address you want to show for users who will be reading the article in the specific language/region.